-The Governor of Tasmania, Her Excellency Professor the Honourable Kate Warner AC, will today open the thirty-sixth annual meeting of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
+The Governor of Tasmania, Her Excellency the Honourable Barbara Baker AC, will today open the 40th annual meeting of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) in Hobart, Australia.

 The 40th meeting of the Scientific Committee on the Conservation of Antarctic Marine Living Resources was opened today by its Chair, Dr Dirk Welsford (Australia).

 This week the Secretariat welcomed Amelia Stoneham to the role of Administrative Services Officer.
 This role supports and strengthens Finance and Administration across areas of document management, finance and general administration.
 Amelia has recently relocated from NSW after working extensively with the Museum of Contemporary Art Australia.